javadmohebbi/Veeam-EnterpriseManager-api-Grafana/README.md

 ```

 # Grafana Dashboard
 Currently I am working on creating a template dashboard and this is the sample screenshot.
-The JSON file for the dashboard **Will be available soon!**
+The JSON file for the dashboard **is available in this Repo. **
 ![Veeam Grafana Simple Dashboard](./Veeam-Simple-Dashboard.jpg)

 # Contact Information